 This blog post will enlighten you on the current and emerging treatments for mesothelioma, providing you with a comprehensive overview of your options.

-When you hear the term mesothelioma, what springs to mind?
+When you hear the term mesothelioma, what comes to mind?
 You might know it's a type of cancer, but did you know it specifically targets the protective lining covering many of our vital organs?
-Primarily caused by asbestos exposure, mesothelioma can affect various parts of the body such as the lungs, heart, or abdomen.
+Primarily caused by asbestos exposure, mesothelioma can affect many parts of the body such as the lungs, heart, or abdomen.

 Though it may sound daunting, the big question remains: "Is there any treatment for mesothelioma?"
 The good news is that several treatments are available and even more are emerging.
-In this guide, we'll shine a light on the current and upcoming treatments, providing you with a comprehensive overview of your options.
+In this guide, we'll shed some light on the current and upcoming treatments, providing you with a comprehensive overview of your options.

-So, you might be wondering, "What are the available treatments for mesothelioma?"
+So, you might be thinking, "What are the available treatments for mesothelioma?"
 Let's dive into that!

 Surgery is the most common treatment for mesothelioma, especially when the disease is localized.
 It can be used to remove the tumor and the surrounding tissue.
 For instance, pleurectomy is a type of surgery used to treat pleural mesothelioma by removing part or all of the affected lung's lining.